Outbound sales: definition, process and strategies

 Do your research.
 Adding significant details like acknowledging they’ve just started a new role at the company makes you stand out.

-Below is an example sent to our SEO & Content Manager Daisy two weeks after she’d started.
-The company have taken the time to research before cold emailing. 👇
+Below is an example sent to our SEO Manager, Daisy, two weeks after she’d started.
+The company has taken the time to do research before cold emailing. 👇

 Know when to break up

 Yeah, being persistent is important.
 But you also need to know when to cut your losses.
-You don’t want any tire kickers in your pipeline.
+You don’t want any tyre kickers in your pipeline.

 If all you’re met with is tumbleweed after multiple attempts, it’s probably time to consider the breakup.